-Whether you know it or not, there’s a good chance your business has dabbled in content marketing — or the use of content pieces, such as blog posts, white papers, video content and podcasts, to enhance brand recognition, and ultimately sell products or services.
+Whether you know it or not, there’s a good chance your business has dabbled in content marketing — or the use of content pieces, such as a corporate blog post, white paper, video content or podcast, to enhance brand recognition, and ultimately sell products or services.

 Content has been a big part of marketing plans for years – and with so much of our lives going digital in the past year, the trend is unlikely to let up.
 In a survey of over 1,500 organizations from SEMrush, 68% of respondents said they expected their content marketing budgets to increase in 2021, a higher number than the previous year.
 Only 3% of respondents expected a decrease.

-Considering all the good that content can do for your organization, it’s no wonder so many companies rely on it.
-Some of the major benefits of B2B content marketing done right include:
+Considering all the good that content creation can do for your organization, it’s no wonder so many companies rely on it.
+Some of the major benefits of successful content marketing:

 With so many companies entering the content marketing fray, a deluge of content for content’s sake simply won’t cut it anymore.
-The smartest B2B organizations entice customers with visually immersive, user-friendly content that speaks to their needs and interests.
-As you start getting creative, focus on the following:
+The smartest B2B marketers entice a target audience with visually immersive, user-friendly content that speaks to their needs and interests.
+As you craft a marketing strategy and get creative and focus on the following:

-While content may be different from the rest of your marketing materials, it’s still important that you tell the same story across all of your channels.
+While your content marketing efforts may be different from more traditional marketing, it’s still important that you tell the same story across all of your channels.
 A big part of that is writing content that fits your brand’s overall tone of voice.
 Your tone of voice is a great way to establish your company’s values without needing to spell them out.

 Ultimately, each new piece of content is also an opportunity to establish who you’re writing for.
 If your blog is too specific, it’ll be hard to appeal to a wider audience.
 Too basic, however, and you risk reader disinterest.